-LED (light emitting diodes) are infrared lights which present with different colours depending on their wavelengths.
-LED lights send waves deep into the skin which trigger a reaction which kills off bacteria as well as stimulates cell regeneration.
-This ability makes them an effective tool during both the infectious and healing phase of acne.
+LED (light-emitting diodes) are infrared lights that present with different colours depending on their wavelengths.
+LED lights send waves deep into the skin which trigger a reaction that kills off bacteria as well as stimulates cell regeneration.
+This ability makes them an effective tool during both the infectious and healing phases of acne.

 Types of LED light therapy

 There are 3 types of LED light treatments for acne

 Blue LED has a wavelength of between 405nm to 420nm and has anti-bacterial benefits.
 This allows it kills off acne-causing bacteria and is most useful during the eruptive phase to address the problem at its source.

 Red LED Light therapy

 Red LED has a wavelength of between 620nm (light red) to 700nm (dark red) with antiaging properties as well as its ability to heal old scars.
 It has the ability to stimulate collagen and elastin production which are the building blocks of the skin.
 Red LED reduces inflammation caused by blemishes, sun damage by accelerating the healing process thus improving skin tone and reducing wrinkles.

 Yellow LED Light Therapy has a wavelength of 590–560 nm which triggers the lymphatic system to remove toxins from the exposed area.
 In addition, it increases blood circulation which improves wound healing and increases the skin’s ability to retain moisture.
 Yellow LED Light Therapy keeps the skin hydrated and amplifies your skincare regimen.

 To get the best results for your skin it is best to use a combination of blue and red LEDs to get rapid results.

 The LED device is put a few centimetres from your problem area for about 20 minutes.
 To get the best results each session should be done at least one week apart for up to 12 sessions to get the best results.